|International Student and Scholar Services

 Current address, email address, and phone number must be kept on file with International Student & Scholar Services at all times and with Division of Homeland Security within 10 days of change.

 All international students are required to attend International Student Orientation.
-All new undergraduate students are required to enroll in an Acculturation course offered by International Affairs as an extension of the International Student Orientation program.
+All new international students are required to complete an Acculturation course offered by International Affairs as an extension of the International Student Orientation program.
+Failure to complete the course in the first term of enrollment will withhold class registration for the upcoming semester for the student.

-Failure to maintain legal status may result in termination of F-1 or J-1 status and removal proceedings.
+Failure to maintain legal status may result in termination of F-1 or J-1 status.
 For more information please visit www.suu.edu/iss.